P3Modding/p3modding.github.io/src/ships/sea-battles/hitboxes.md

 This defines the following line-to-location mapping:
 ![](hitboxes_impact_location.png)

-**The mapping is incorrect, as discussed in the Known Bugs chapter**.
+**The mapping is incorrect, as discussed in the Known Bugs chapter.**